 Step 5: Review and Redact

-This is a critical, often-overlooked step.
-The data subject has a right to their own data, but not to the personal data of others.
+This step is frequently underestimated.
+The data subject has a right to their own data, not to the personal information of others that appears alongside it.

 Step 6: Securely Deliver the Data

-- 1. Secure Packaging: Compress the final, redacted data into an encrypted ZIP file.
+- Encrypt the package.
+Compress the final, redacted data into an encrypted ZIP file.

-- 2. Secure Delivery: Please do not email the file directly.
-Use a secure file-sharing service or a password-protected link to ensure the data is transferred safely to the data subject.
-The password for the file should be sent via a different communication channel (e.g., text message or phone call).
+- Use secure delivery.
+Do not email the file directly.
+Use a secure file-sharing service or a password-protected link.
+Send the password via a separate channel, text message or phone call.

 FAQs About DSARs in Google Workspace